A Night at the Opera (Queen album): Release

 The album title was inspired by the Marx Brothers film of the same name, which the band had watched during recording sessions.
 Subsequently, they became good friends with the film's star Groucho Marx, to the point where Marx sent the band a letter praising their 1976 album A Day at the Races.
 Marx also invited Queen to visit him at his Los Angeles home in March 1977 (five months before he died).
 The band thanked him, and performed "'39" a cappella.
 The cover artwork features the band's logo, which was designed by Mercury, on a white background.
 The band's next album, A Day at the Races, featured a similar design but on a black background.

 "Bohemian Rhapsody" was released as the lead single on 31 October 1975, with "I'm in Love with My Car" as its B-side.
 Their management initially refused to release it; however, Kenny Everett played a copy of the song on his show 14 times, at which point audience demand for the song intensified and the band's label EMI was forced to release it.
 It subsequently topped the UK charts for nine weeks and peaked at number nine in the US.
 A second single, "You're My Best Friend" was released on 18 June 1976, with "'39" as its B-side.
 It reached number sixteen in the US and number seven in the UK.

 The album was completed a week before the group were to embark on their A Night at the Opera Tour in support of the album.
 This resulted in a 36-hour mixing session, as the group wanted to have time to rehearse their setlist before touring.
-Due to time constraints, the group only had three and a half days to rehearse, at Elstree, with four hours taken off to shoot the music video for "Bohemian Rhapsody".
+Due to time constraints, the group only had three and a half days to rehearse, at Elstree Studios, with four hours taken off to shoot the music video for "Bohemian Rhapsody".
 The tour spanned 1975 and 1976, and covered the UK, the US, Japan, and Australia.